 DWL(A)i = distributed withdrawal for each nomination day in the sculpting period;

 AQ = total actual quantity (in energy) withdrawn at the delivery point during the sculpting period.
-Estimated meter reads must not be used in any calculations; and
+Estimated meter readings must not be used in any calculations; and

 SF(A)i = the sculpting factor for each nomination day, which is determined by dividing the net section load for that nomination day by the sum of the net section loads for each nomination day during the sculpting period.

-If an actual meter reading (“latest read”) for a basic metered delivery point is received by AEMO, AEMO must determine the distributed withdrawal for each nomination day for the sculpting period (including the day of the latest read) in accordance with the following formula:
+If a latest read for a non-daily metered delivery point is received by AEMO, AEMO must determine the distributed withdrawal for each nomination day for the sculpting period (including the day of the latest read) in accordance with the following formula:

 DWL(B)i = AQ x SF(B)i